Regional Capital Improvements Planning

 HOW DO YOU FIND THE STATE OF UTAH'S CIB WEB SITE?

 As mentioned earlier, in order to be threshold eligible for PCIFB funding, a project must have been included in the region's county prioritized 1-Year CIB Application Lists.
 The following are this year's prioritized CIB Application Lists, for each of the five southwestern Utah counties.
-A meeting was held in each of the five counties in April 2022 wherein the participants, by consensus of the attendees, as a cooperative effot, prioritized the new 1-year Consolidated CIB Application List for that respective county.
-The date of that prioritization meeting is shown on each list.
+A meeting was held in each of the counties that had more than one project on the list in that county, in April 2024, wherein the participants, by consensus of the attendees, prioritized the new 1-year Consolidated CIB Application List for that respective county.
+Also, please be aware that these lists are final and may not be amended.

-Note: The 1-year list, which is linked directly above, will be used for FY2024 CIB applications to be submitted in the June 2023, October 2023 and February 2024 CIB application trimesters.
+Note: The 1-year list, which is linked directly above, will be used for FY2025 CIB applications to be submitted in the June 2024, October 2024 and February 2025 CIB application trimesters.

 HOW DO I GET TECHNICAL ASSISTANCE WITH PCIFB APPLICATIONS?: